-data that in combination reveals an essential part of the personality of a data subject and that is not relevant in assessing the creditworthiness of the person in question may not be published without the consent of the data subject concerned.
-The Commissioner's claim that the economic information platform and credit agency's data relating to persons registered in the commercial registry should only be retrievable with search engines in the same manner as data of the official Swiss Federal Commercial Registry was rejected (search engines, in particular Google, only show search results for the Swiss Commercial Registry (i.e., www. zefix.ch) if the search name and also the term 'Zefix' are entered into the search tool).
+In a leading case dated 18 April 2017, the Swiss Federal Administrative Court dealt with the concept of personality profiles and retrievability of personal data via search engines.
+43 The decision, which concerns a case of the Commissioner against a Swiss economic information platform and credit agency, is final and binding as none of the parties appealed against said decision.
+The Swiss Federal Administrative Court came to the conclusion that personal data that in combination reveals an essential part of the personality of a data subject and that is not relevant in assessing the creditworthiness of the person in question may not be published without the consent of the data subject concerned.
+The Commissioner's claim that the economic information platform and credit agency's data relating to persons registered in the commercial registry should only be retrievable with search engines in the same manner as data of the official Swiss Federal Commercial Registry was rejected (search engines, in particular Google, only show search results for the Swiss Commercial Registry (www.zefix.ch) if the search name and also the term 'Zefix' are entered into the search tool).
 The Swiss Federal Administrative Court stated that the economic information platform and credit agency only has limited influence on the publication of search results on search engines.
 Also, the Swiss Federal Administrative Court pointed out that the possibility of finding data via search engines may have positive effects from a data protection perspective as it increases transparency.

-Moreover, still very relevant and noteworthy is the Swiss Federal Supreme Court's decision of 12 January 2015 in connection with the tax dispute between certain Swiss banks and the United States.
-Based on the right of access set forth in Article 8 DPA, the Court obliged a Swiss bank to provide its employees with copies of all documents transferred to the US Department of Justice in April 2012 containing their personal data.39 This case law retains its importance as the Swiss Federal Supreme Court recently dealt with additional cases arising from the abovementioned dispute between certain Swiss banks and the United States.
-Indeed, the court generally validated its prior case law and, furthermore, generally ruled that the banks who transferred to the United States their employees' personal data to comply with American governmental requests violated Swiss data protection legislation and the personality rights of the employees, though this always requires a case-by-case assessment and did not lead to valid claims for damages.40
+Moreover, the Swiss Federal Supreme Court's decision of 12 January 2015 in connection with the tax dispute between certain Swiss banks and the United States remains relevant.
+Based on the right of access set forth in Article 8 DPA, the Court obliged a Swiss bank to provide its employees with copies of all documents transferred to the US Department of Justice in April 2012 containing their personal data.
+This case law retains its importance as the Swiss Federal Supreme Court recently dealt with additional cases arising from the above-mentioned dispute between certain Swiss banks and the United States.
+Indeed, the Court generally validated its prior case law and, furthermore, generally ruled that the banks that transferred their employees' personal data to the United States to comply with US governmental requests violated Swiss data protection legislation and the personality rights of the employees, though this always requires a case-by-case assessment and did not lead to valid claims for damages.

-Lastly, the Swiss Federal Supreme Court ruled, in a 13 October 2019 judgment, that private dashcam footage does not constitute valid evidence in criminal proceedings unless it is used as evidence to solve a serious crime (which was not the case in the matter at hand).
-On the topic of traffic surveillance, the Swiss Federal Supreme Court moreover considered that a cantonal police act does not constitute a sufficient legal basis for automated vehicle search and identification and for traffic surveillance, as such behaviour may lead to a serious encroachment on constitutional rights (personal freedom and informational self-determination).
-Any records based on this practice, therefore, qualify as unlawfully-collected evidence.
+Finally, the Swiss Federal Supreme Court ruled, in a 26 September 2019 judgment, that private dashcam footage does not constitute valid evidence in criminal proceedings unless it is used as evidence to solve a serious crime (which was not the case in the matter at hand).
+46 In February 2021, the Swiss Federal Supreme Court confirmed its case law once more.
+47 On the topic of traffic surveillance, the Swiss Federal Supreme Court moreover considered that a cantonal police act does not constitute a sufficient legal basis for automated vehicle search and identification and for traffic surveillance, as such behaviour may lead